Get ready to apply for a grant

 We offer the opportunity for your organization to apply for competitive Community Grants and Special Interest Grants plus two new categories in 2017 -- Dental Care and Access (in collaboration with with United Way of South Hampton Roads) and Planning Grants.

-Next grant deadline: July 1 for Health and Wellness and Economic Stability grants.
+Next grant deadline: October 1 for Special Interest grants.

 4 principles guide our grantmaking